 Eddie Doherty's Weaving in Donegal

-Other "Retail Therapy" opportunities on your Vagabond Tour may also include Avoca Woolen Mills, Kylemore Abbey in Connemara, Foxford Woollen Mills in Mayo, Molly Gallivan's on the Beara peninsula and of course the largest Irish shop in the world, Blarney Woolen mills in Cork.
-Finally there are an abundance of crafts and other stores which you can visit during your free time in Galway city and Dingle town.
+Other "Retail Therapy" opportunities on your Vagabond Tour may also include Avoca Woolen Mills, Kylemore Abbey in Connemara, Foxford Woollen Mills in Mayo, Molly Gallivan's on the Beara peninsula and of course the largest Irish shop in the world, Blarney Woolen Mills in Cork.
+Finally, there is an abundance of crafts and other stores that you can visit during your free time in Galway city and Dingle town.